Stocks wobble as investors digest earnings, inflation risks

 Banks were mostly lower even after several of them turned in solid earnings reports.

-Citigroup gave up an early gain and fell 0.8%, despite reporting a more than five-fold rise in profits, helped by an improving economy that resulted in fewer bad loans on the bank's balance sheet.
-Wells Fargo rose 2.4% after reporting its most profitable quarter in two years.
+Citigroup gave up an early gain and fell 0.7%, despite reporting a more than five-fold rise in profits, helped by an improving economy that resulted in fewer bad loans on the bank's balance sheet.
+Wells Fargo rose 3.9% for the biggest gain in the S&P 500 after reporting its most profitable quarter in two years.

 Airlines showed more signs of recovery as people begin to resume travel for work and leisure.
-American Airlines jumped 3.3% after giving investors an encouraging update on its second-quarter financial picture.
+American Airlines rose 2.7% after giving investors an encouraging update on its second-quarter financial picture.

 Outside of earnings, investors are still closely watching measures of inflation to better gauge how it could impact the recovery.
 Inflation at the wholesale level jumped 1% in June, pushing price gains over the past 12 months up by a record 7.3%.
 The news on wholesale prices followed a report Tuesday that consumer prices increased in June by 0.9% and were up 5.4% over the past 12 months, the biggest 12-month gain in 13 years.